6b6576696e/class-checker/README.md

 ![Screenshot](images/example.png)

 ## Disclaimer
-Educational purposes only.
-Usage of botting programs violate OAISC standards.
-I am not responsible for misuse of this program.
+This bot was made and intended for educational purposes only.
+Actual usage of any applications that unfairly give a user any advantage over other students while registering for classes violates OAISC standards.
+I am not responsible for the misuse of this program.